By Cammie Jones

 In 2004, the Individuals with Disabilities Education Act (IDEA) was signed into law and basically ensures that children with disabilities in the United States will receive special education services.
 Talithia F. Newsome, director of Special Education and Support Services in the Richmond County School System, says there are 13 categories of exceptionality defined under the Disabilities Education Act.
 “In order for students to receive special education they must be identified under one of the categories and be in need of special education and support services,” she says.
 There are both advantages and disadvantages to being labeled as a child with special needs.

-1. Individualized Education Plan (IEP)
+1. Individualized Education Program (IEP)

 An obvious pro of labeling a child who has special needs in the classroom is that teachers can use this information to help the child learn using their limitations as a guide.
 “Once a student is identified, the student can receive an individualized education program designed to meet his/her unique needs,” says Newsome.
 “Identifying students in specific categories of disability allows professionals to design an educational plan specifically for the student which will best meet the students’ educational needs.”